Béla Tarr

+Biography

 Early life

-Tarr was born in Pécs, but grew up in Budapest.
+Tarr was born on 21 July 1955 in Pécs, but grew up in Budapest.
 His parents were in both the theatre and film industry: his father Béla Tarr designed scenery, while his mother Mari Tarr worked as a prompter at a theatre for more than fifty years.
 His brother is the painter György Tarr.

 At the age of ten, Tarr was taken to a casting session run by Hungarian National Television by his mother, and he ultimately won the role of the protagonist's son in a TV drama adaptation of Tolstoy's The Death of Ivan Ilyich.
 Other than a small role in Miklós Jancsó's film Szörnyek évadja (Season of Monsters, 1986) and few one-glimpse cameos (such as in Gábor Bódy's Dog's Night Song [1983]), Tarr has sought no other acting roles.

 Tarr's father bought him a 8mm camera for his fourteenth birthday.
 At age sixteen, Tarr founded a filmmaking group with friends called Dziga Vertov (a reference to the Dziga Vertov Group).
 They made a film called Guest Workers which won first prize at an amateur film festival.
 As a result of this film, he was questioned by communist authorities.
 He applied to study philosophy at university, but he was rejected from all higher education in the country, so he sought odd jobs and continued to make amateur films.

 By his own account, initially he sought to become a philosopher, and considered film-making as something of a hobby.
 However, after making his 8mm short films, the Hungarian government would not allow Tarr to attend university so he instead chose to pursue film production.